HaydenCleaver/can-of-books-backend/README.md

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ## Getting Started

+1. Create repo and clone down starter files from template, or create fresh repo and create basic server file.
+2. Install express, cors, dotenv, and mongoose via `npm install` in terminal.
+3. Create `.gitignore` and `.env` files and ensure `.env` is included in `.gitignore`.
+4. Link Heroku to Github repo.
+5. Add Atlas URL to `.env` file and use it in `mongoose.connect(URL)`; then add Atlas URL to heroku config vars.
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

 ## Architecture

+Node, Express, Mongoose, Cors, Dotenv
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 ## Change Log

+07-25-2022 10:15pm - Mongoose has been initialized and Seed data saved.
+Server also takes in queries based on title, description, or status of books and returns any relevant data.
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->